Initial setup

 You can configure the guest page URL in the Web → Settings section of the control panel.

-# How to connect client application to TrueConf Server
+# How to connect client application to the video conferencing server

 You need to specify the server address in the network settings of your client application so that your client application can connect to your TrueConf Server instance and your users can authorize.
 You can either do it manually or let your client application find the server automatically via DNS.